User Tools

 ===== 1.
 Introduction ===== ===== 1.
 Introduction =====

 -These instructions provide information about integrating BLOOM Lithium batteries with Victron Energy devices in a closed-loop configuration using the LYNK II Communication Gateway set to communicate with Victron devices.
-The AES RACKMOUNT batteries can be used in an Energy Storage System (ESS) for self-consumption, Grid backup, and Off-grid applications.+These instructions provide information about integrating Discover Lithium batteries with Victron Energy devices in a closed-loop configuration using the LYNK II Communication Gateway set to communicate with Victron devices.
-The AES RACKMOUNT batteries can be used in an Energy Storage System (ESS) for self-consumption, Grid backup, and Off-grid applications.
+The AES RACKMOUNT batteries can be used in an Energy Storage System (ESS) for self-consumption, Grid backup, and Off-grid applications.+These instructions provide information about integrating Discover Lithium batteries with Victron Energy devices in a closed-loop configuration.
+Based on which battery you are using, you may or may not require the LYNK II Communication Gateway.
+The AES RACKMOUNT and batteries can be used in an Energy Storage System (ESS) for self-consumption, Grid backup, and Off-grid applications.

 Configuration, installation, service, and operating tasks should only be performed by qualified personnel in consultation with local authorities having jurisdiction and authorized dealers.
 Qualified personnel should have training, knowledge, and experience in: Configuration, installation, service, and operating tasks should only be performed by qualified personnel in consultation with local authorities having jurisdiction and authorized dealers.
 Qualified personnel should have training, knowledge, and experience in: